mapreducedog/swarmfold/README.md

 `<path/to/anaconda/python> swarmass.py [options]`

+to chronologically view all results of a run
+`<path/to/anaconda/python> view_sequence.py <path/to/ant/folder>... `

-to interactively view results:
+to view a one or more results seperately
-`<path/to/anaconda/python> view_sequence.py <path/to/ant/json>...`
+`<path/to/anaconda/python> view_sequence.py <path/to/ant/json>... `
 for a summary of the options:
 `<path/to/anaconda/python> swarmass.py --help`

 # Examples:
 assuming you installed anaconda to ~/anaconda3

 `~/anaconda3/bin/python3.5 swarmass.py --sequence "hpphpph" --target 2 --generations 5 --population 10 --output ./example`

+to view all results chronologically
+`~/anaconda3/bin/python3.5 view_sequence.py ./example`

-to view a result
+to view a single result
 `~/anaconda3/bin/python3.5 view_sequence.py ./example/Ant_0_*.json`